jgerbie1/NLP_couse_project/README.md

 # NLP_couse_project
 For this assignment, I tried to create an auto response email message for the user.
 However, I was unsuccessful with this project.
+Overall, I imported comments and emails, preprosseced them and tried making seq2seq as my model1 and then for model2 I use cos sim to find the most sim comment to the prediction.